Sea Harvest Corporation v Duncan Dock Cold Storage

-Facts

-A recently built cold store, owned by the first respondent and erected on land in the Table Bay harbour owned by the second respondent, was set alight by a distress flare fired to celebrate the New Year.
-The fire destroyed the store and its contents.

-Among the contents were goods owned by the first and second appellants, which had been stored in terms of oral contracts of deposit.
-The main section of the store containing the cold rooms was steel-framed and roofed with two pitches of fibre cement separated by a fibreglass box gutter.
-The roof was insulated with panels of expanded polystyrene sheathed in aluminium.
-The cold rooms themselves were constructed of similar panels, although both the polystyrene core and aluminium cladding were thicker.
-The roof sheets were non-combustible, but the fibreglass guttering, though requiring a "fairly substantial heat source" to ignite, was combustible, as was the polystyrene core of the insulation panels, although the aluminium cladding would provide some initial protection.
+Background

+The first respondent, Duncan Dock Cold Storage, owned a cold store on a berth in Table Bay Harbour, located on land owned by the second respondent, Portnet (itself a part owner of Duncan Dock Cold Storage).
+On 1 January 1993, the cold store and its contents were set alight, and largely destroyed, by a distress flare fired by an anonymous reveler during New Years celebrations.
+Among the contents was property (fish and fish products) owned by the appellants, Sea Harvest Corporation and South Atlantic Islands Development Corporation, which had been stored there in terms of oral contracts of deposit with Duncan Dock Cold Storage.
+The appellants sued for damages, founding their claims on the contracts and alternatively in delict.

+The appellants alleged that the respondents had been negligent in failing to install a sprinkler system in the cold storage facility.
+It was common cause among the parties that a sprinkler system would either have extinguished the fire or at least have served to control it.
+However, at the time, only one or two cold stores in South Africa had sprinkler systems; the same was generally true of cold stores in the United Kingdom and Europe.
+The applicable South African Bureau of Standards (SABS) code would have required the installation of a sprinkler system for any storage classified as "moderate risk", but not for storage classified "low risk".
 Because the port area did not fall within the jurisdiction of the local municipality, plans for buildings required the approval of the port engineer rather than that of the city council.
-The plans for the cold store facility were, nonetheless, submitted to the council's fire department for comment.
-The fire department classified the store as "moderate risk storage" and required, in terms of the applicable SA Bureau of Standards code, the installation of a sprinkler system in the roof void and in the store itself.
-(No sprinkler system would have been required by a "low risk" classification.)
-At the time, only one or two cold stores in South Africa had sprinkler systems.
-The same was generally true of cold stores in the United Kingdom and Europe.
-After discussing the fire department's "requirements" with the project engineer and architect, and then consulting the National Building Regulations and SABS code, the port engineer concluded that the correct classification of the building was "low risk" and that a sprinkler system was accordingly not required.
+The plans for the cold store facility were, nonetheless, submitted to the council's fire department for comment, and the fire department classified the store as "moderate risk".
+On the other hand, after discussing the fire department's assessments with the project engineer and architect, and consulting the National Building Regulations and SABS code, the port engineer concluded that the correct classification of the building was "low risk" and that a sprinkler system was accordingly not required.
 None was therefore installed.